MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/mainframe-modernization-model9-content.md

 - Authenticate Azure resources by using Azure AD.
 Manage permissions by using role-based access control (RBAC).

 - Model9 uses the z/OS Security Authorization Facility (SAF) for authentication of actions.
-The traffic between the Model9 agent and Azure Blob Storage is encrypted.
+Traffic between the Model9 agent and Azure Blob Storage is encrypted.

 - The security options in Azure database services are: